ata-aof-calisma-grubu/ata-aof-calisma-grubu.github.io/ATA-AÖF - Dönem 1 - Yabancı Dil I - Sorular.md

     - E-) at / in
     <hr />
 1. Jack: Why did you get up so early?<br />
-Joe:&nbsp;We went to Trabzon to visit my elder brother<br />
+Joe: We went to Trabzon to visit my elder brother<br />
 Jack: .................................................?<br />
 Joe: Of course by bus.
-There are no trains to Trabzon.&nbsp;The bus was at 8.30 so; we went to the coach station in time to catch the bus.<br />
+There are no trains to Trabzon.
+The bus was at 8.30 so; we went to the coach station in time to catch the bus.<br />
 <strong>Diyalogda boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?</strong>
     - A-) Do you like travelling on a train
     - B-) What time does the train leave from Trabzon